Pritamchaudhari5/Titanic-Data-ML/README.md

-# Titanic-Data-ML
+# Titanic-Data-Analysis
-Surviving the Titanic: A Machine learning approach to predicting passenger Survival.
+## Surviving the Titanic: A Machine learning approach to predicting passenger Survival.